You just have to see it to believe it...

 Pong game: Everyone knows pong, right?
 In this simple yet fun experience; kids can create a pong game in Scratch using the mouse to guide the paddle and knock the ball back to the opponent’s side.

-All of these creations and more are built within the Scratch interface, so let’s a look at what kids can expect to interact with on their way to creating their first game.
+All of these creations and more are built within the Scratch interface (including this "Snake eats the apple" game) so let’s a look at what kids can expect to interact with on their way to creating their first game.

 Scratch interface